 In 2020, I am an adjunct lecturer in the Department of Communication at University of Washington, Seattle.
 I am completing my doctorate at the University of California, San Diego in the Department of Communication and Science Studies program, working with supervision from Lisa Cartwright.
-In 2014-16, I was a Visiting Graduate Researcher in the Department of Communication at University of Washington in Seattle.
+In 2014-16, I was a Visiting Graduate Researcher in the Department of Communication at University of Washington.
 From March 2017 – May 2019, I was Wikipedian-in-Residence and instructional designer for OCLC’s Wikipedia + Libraries: Better Together project (more in this interview, and here),and OCLC and the National Network of Libraries of Medicine.

 I have been active in the Wikipedia project since 2012 as an editor, educator, and community organizer.
 I also have training in front-end web development (HTML5, CSS3, & Responsive Design for Web Development), from the University of Washington, Professional & Continuing Education.
 This supplemented my work as web developer and co-managing editor, with Cristina Visperas, for Catalyst: Feminism, Theory, Technoscience, an open-source academic journal.

 Previously, I earned a Master’s degree in Gender Studies at Central European University as a Rotary Ambassadorial Scholar.
 I lived in Budapest, Hungary and Istanbul, Turkey for five years.
 My BA is from University of Washington in the Comparative History of Ideas program.

 Occasionally, I look at/use Twitter, under the handle @monikajones.
 I use she/her pronouns.